koraktor/mavanagaiata/README.md

  * Maven 2.0+

+## Dependencies

+ * JGit 0.10.1

 ## Installation

-Mavanagaiata is not yet hosted in a public Maven repository, so the only way to install it at the moment is to clone the Git repository and install it manually.
+Mavanagaiata is available from the Central Reposioty and will be automatically installed by Maven once you add it as a plugin to your project.
+If you want to have the newest features available in the development code or you want to hack on the code you are free to clone the Git repository and install it manually.
 You can do so using the following commands:

 ```bash
 $ git clone git://github.com/koraktor/mavanagaiata.git